MaelElseware/MoveItUp/README.md

 **A fun WPF desktop application that combines trivia questions with physical exercises to keep you mentally sharp and physically active during long work or study sessions.**

 Both questions and exercises are easily customizable via a simple notepad.
 See Customizable Content System section !
+The latest version includes 900 questions and a sample of exercise.
+If you want to send more my way, I will happily include them in the next release !

 ## 🤔 Why This App Exists